 The original RCA Living Stereo pressings we played in our 2014 shootout were not competitive with the best Deccas and London reissues.

-The record you see above is yet another wonderful example of what the much-lauded Decca recording engineers were able to capture on analog tape all those years ago.
-The 1961 master has been transferred brilliantly using “modern” cutting equipment (from the early-’70s, not the low-rez junk they’re forced to make do with these days), giving you, the listener, sound that only the best of both worlds can offer.
+The budget Decca reissue you see here is yet another wonderful example of what the much-lauded Decca recording engineers were able to capture on analog tape all those years ago.
+The 1961 master tapes have been transferred brilliantly using “modern” cutting equipment (from 1970, not the low-rez junk they’re forced to make do with these days), giving you, the listener, sound that only the best of both worlds can offer.
 [Not true, see Two Things below.)

 Correct from top to bottom, and there are not many records we can say that about.
 So natural in every way.

 The brass is HUGE and POWERFUL on this side.
 Not many recordings capture the brass this well.
 Ansermet on London comes to mind of course but many of his performances leave much to be desired.
 Here Mackerras is on top of his game with performances that are definitive.